officially one of the hottest bar's in the world

-This rooftop bar, situated in the attic of a two century-old building in Longmarket Street, is particularly notable for coming in at number four in the Conde Nast Traveler 10 Hottest New Bars Around the World for 2012.
+Situated in the attic of a two century-old building in Longmarket Street, this bustling rooftop bar was voted number 4 in Conde Nast Traveler's 10 Hottest New Bars Around the World for 2012.

 The only bar in Africa on the list, it rubs shoulders with hip-and-happening establishments in Los Angeles, Bogota, London, Istanbul, Buenos Aires, Berlin, Hong Kong, Bangkok and Beijing.